IOLTA trust accounts: How to stay compliant and avoid bar association trouble

 IOLTA compliance during an audit means producing complete records that tell a clear story.
 This is fundamentally a data management problem, not just a legal one.
 The auditor should be able to trace any transaction from the bank statement to the client ledger to the supporting documentation.
 Gaps or inconsistencies invite deeper scrutiny.

+Five practices: monthly reconciliation without exception, segregated responsibilities, legal-specific software, knowing your state's exact rules, and expert oversight.
 Sustainable compliance comes from processes, not heroic efforts.
 Clear, real-time visibility into trust balances and reconciliations is what allows those processes to actually work in practice.
 The firms that sleep well at night have built trust accounting into their routine operations.

-1. The monthly reconciliation routine should be non-negotiable, block time on your calendar.
+1. The monthly reconciliation routine should be non-negotiable.
+Block time on your calendar.
 Complete the three-way reconciliation every month without exception.
 Investigate and resolve any discrepancies before moving on.
 Document the reconciliation with a dated worksheet showing your work.

-Many bar complaints begin when attorneys fall behind in their reconciliations, minor errors compound.
+Many bar complaints begin when attorneys fall behind in their reconciliations, and minor errors compound.
 By the time they are discovered, months of transactions need to be reconstructed.
 Monthly discipline prevents this cascade.

 2. Segregate responsibilities when possible.
 The person who handles deposits should not be the only person who reconciles statements.
 For solo practitioners, this is challenging, but at a minimum, have someone outside the firm review reconciliation reports periodically.